jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-32.md

-+++
-title= "The impossibility of alchemy and the harm it causes" description= "This is a science that involves arguing with logical proofs in defense of the articles of faith and refuting innovators who deviate in their dogmas from the early Muslims and Muslim orthodoxy" image= "/covers/muq.jpg" date= 2022-01-08 linkb= "/research/ibn-khaldun/muqaddimah/chapter-6/part-13" linkbtext= "Part 13" linkf= "/research/ibn-khaldun/muqaddimah/chapter-6/part-15" linkftext= "Part 15" heading= "Part 14"
-+++
+---
+title: "The impossibility of alchemy and the harm it causes"
+description: "They follow different procedures followed depending on "the Noble Stone" which is their invented substance.
+This may be excrements, or blood, or hair, or eggs, or anything else."
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 31"
+date: 2021-11-18
+---

 <!-- The harm that arises from practicing it.
 1071 -->